coverhound/slate/source/index.html.md

 deductible | string | Parses into $USD expirationDate | string | Date on which quoted premiums expire.
-Must re-quote for this shopper on and after date limit | string | Parses into $USD marketingFeePercentage | string | Revenue-sharing percentage for the shopper's associated partner resumeUrl | string (URL) | TrustedPlace™ landing page on which shoppers can continue to purchase contract from given quote
+Must re-quote for this shopper on and after date limit | string | Parses into $USD resumeUrl | string (URL) | TrustedPlace™ landing page on which shoppers can continue to purchase a contract from a given quote

 ### Coverage Option Informatin